Stiivi/sepro-overview/chapters/07_example.md

 	    OBJECT link * 5
 	    OBJECT linker

-### Computation
+### Simulation

 The order of the actuators does not really matter in this example.
 Each time we will get the same result just slightly delayed in some cases.

 ### Result

-The result of the computation is depicted in the next image where all the simulation steps are visualised.
+The result of the simulation is depicted in the next image where all the simulation steps are visualised.

 ![Result](images/example-result)